Kitware/vtk-examples/src/VTKFileFormats.md

 types of datasets.
 We use HDF standard file extensions such as hdf, hdf5, h5 or he5.

-VTK HDF files start with a group called `VTKHDF` with one attribute:
+VTK HDF files start with a group called `VTKHDF` with two attributes:
-`Version`, an array of two integers.
-Additional attributes can follow depending on the dataset type stored in the file.
+`Version`, an array of two integers and `Type`, a string showing the VTK dataset type stored in the file.
+Additional attributes can follow depending on the dataset type.
+Currently, `Version` is the array [1, 0] and `Type` can be `ImageData` or `UnstructuredGrid`.

 The data type for each HDF dataset is part of the dataset and it is determined at write time.
 The reader matches the type of the dataset